NE1: Northeast Regional Center for Rural Development

 Non-Technical Summary

 Rural areas in the Northeast and nationally continue to struggle with recovery from Covid-19, which has compounded the long-term adverse impacts of globalization, technological change, job losses and population outmigration.
 Addressing these impacts is essential to ensure the sustainable growth of rural areas, which in turn are vital to the nation’s food supply and the stewardship of its natural resources.
 The Northeast Regional Center for Rural Development conducts original research with its partners and connects faculty and Extension educators in the region with one another and to national collaborators and resources, thereby creating synergies and reducing duplication of effort.
-Our five project goals are approved by the Center’s Board of Directors’ and are to: support rural economic development, innovation, and entrepreneurship; facilitate tourism development, including agritourism; address climate change and carbon levels; measure and promote food and nutrition security; and build regional capacity and facilitate the integration of research and outreach.
+Our five project goals are approved by the Center’s Board of Directors’ and are to: support rural economic development, innovation, and entrepreneurship; facilitate tourism development, including agritourism; examine new rural development opportunities associated with existing and novel forms of energy development; measure and promote food and nutrition security; and build regional capacity and facilitate the integration of research and outreach.
 The target audiences for our work range from farmers and other private businessowners to elected officials at the federal, state, and local levels.
 These individuals may benefit from this project by receiving research-based information to help guide the recurring decisions they have to make to remain profitable or to ensure sound and efficient uses of public expenditures.
 The activities proposed here will generate collaborative research findings, and through widespread dissemination of the results through presentations, working groups, factsheets, and other tools, we expect to reach all decisionmakers who may benefit from the project outputs.

 Statement of Issues and Justification

 The US Northeast’s agricultural and rural areas face challenges ranging from land use conflict to climate change, environmental concerns and lagging economic development, accentuated recently by the lingering effects of the Covid-19 pandemic.
-These regions also have significant opportunities to contribute to the nation’s prosperity and food supply, sustainability of the environment, and societal equity and justice (Mitchell et al., 2023), but more research is needed to identify specific, place-based feasible and sustainable strategies to realize these opportunities.
+These regions also have significant opportunities to contribute to the nation’s prosperity and food supply, but more research is needed to identify specific, place-based feasible and sustainable strategies to realize these opportunities.

 The Northeast Regional Center for Rural Development provides research-based information that helps create regional prosperity through entrepreneurial and cluster-based innovation, while assuring balanced uses of natural resources in livable communities in the northeastern United States.
 We carry out our mission by conducting original research with collaborators, pursuing strategic partnerships with public and private entities, and linking our stakeholders to opportunities and resources; we also compile and disseminate research-based outreach materials through a variety of formats.
 We serve as a hub that connects researchers and Extension educators across state borders and topic areas.
 Our work is motivated by the continuing challenges rural areas face both in the region as well as nationally.
 In essence, supporting NERCRD is an investment in the resilience and prosperity of the Northeast's rural populations, contributing to sustainable economic growth and improved quality of life for residents.